-The Duncanville ISD Department of Athletics should provide a variety of experiences to enhance the development of positive student habits and attitudes that will prepare them for adult life in a democratic society.
+The Duncanville ISD Department of Athletics should provide a variety of experiences to enhance the development of positive student habits and attitudes that will prepare them for adult life in a very diverse society.

-Athletics should function as an integral part of the total curriculum. it should offer opportunities to serve the institution, to assist in the development of positive relationships and goodwill, to promote self-realization, all-around growth, and good citizenship qualities.
+Athletics should function as an integral part of the total curriculum.
+It should offer opportunities to serve the institution, to assist in the development of positive relationships and goodwill, to promote self-realization, all-around growth, and good citizenship qualities.

-The Duncanville athletic program is based on the premise that athletes are students first and that athletic participation is a privilege rather than a right.
+The Duncanville ISD athletic program is based on the premise that athletes are students first and that athletic participation is a privilege rather than a right.
 Students learn teamwork and group responsibility.
 They also learn to deal with success and to overcome adversity.

-GOAL OF THE DUNCANVILLE ISD ATHLETIC DEPARTMENT
+GOALS OF THE DUNCANVILLE ISD ATHLETIC DEPARTMENT

-- To provide a positive image of school athletics in Duncanville ISD - To strive always for playing excellence that will produce winning teams within the bounds of good sportsmanship - To ensure growth and development that will increase the number of participants; that will give impetus to increased contest attendance; that will enhance a program of maintenance of athletic facilities - To provide opportunities that will allow the program to teach students how to handle situations similar to those in the contemporary world - To provide a superior program of student activities that includes appropriate activities for every participant - To provide an opportunity for students to experience success in those activities he - or she selects - To provide sufficient activities to respond to a wide variety of student interests and abilities - To provide student activities which will offer the greatest benefits for the greatest number of students - To create a desire to succeed and excel - To develop high ideals of fairness in all human relationships - To practice self-discipline and emotional maturity in learning to make decisions under pressure - To be socially competent and operate within a set of rules, thus gaining a respect for the rights of others - To develop an understanding of the value of activities in a balanced educational process
+- To provide a positive image of the Duncanville Athletic Department. - To strive always for playing excellence that will produce winning teams within the bounds of good sportsmanship - To ensure growth and development of our student athletes both athletically and personally - To provide opportunities that will allow the program to teach students how to handle situations similar to the ones they will face in life after high school - To provide a superior program of student activities that includes appropriate activities for every participant - To provide an opportunity for students to experience success in those activities he or she selects - To provide sufficient activities to respond to a wide variety of student interests and abilities - To provide student activities which will offer the greatest benefits for the greatest number of students - To create a desire to succeed and excel - To develop high ideals of fairness in all human relationships - To practice self-discipline and emotional maturity in learning to make decisions - under pressure - To be socially competent and operate within a set of rules, thus gaining a respect for the rights of others

+To develop an understanding of the value of activities in a balanced educational process

-2020 - 2021 DUNCANVILLE ISD ATHLETIC DEPARTMENT OBJECTIVES
+2022 - 2023 DUNCANVILLE ISD ATHLETIC DEPARTMENT OBJECTIVES

-- Increase participation of student-athletes at all levels - Reach a 100% passing rate for all student-athletes - Promote improvement through self-evaluation - Retain, attract, and hire exemplary coaches - Promote consistency and unity throughout the athletic department - Decrease loss of student eligibility due to grades - Increase parent and community partnerships with the Athletic Department - Increase faculty/staff awareness and involvement with the Athletic Department Maintain a high level of expectation for success - Use athletics as a tool to prepare our student-athletes for the future - Increase scholarship opportunities for student-athletes - Promote athletic programs and activities with aggressive communication - Win championships with class and character - Win the UIL Lone Star Cup and the DFW Area All Sports Ranking
+- Increase participation of student-athletes at all levels - Reach a 100% passing rate for all student-athletes - Promote improvement through self-evaluation - Retain, attract, and hire exemplary coaches - Promote consistency and unity throughout the athletic department - Decrease loss of student eligibility due to grades - Increase parent and community partnerships with the Athletic Department - Increase faculty/staff awareness and involvement with the Athletic Department Maintain a high level of expectation for success - Use athletics as a tool to prepare our student-athletes for the future - Increase scholarship opportunities for student-athletes - Promote athletic programs and activities with consistent communication - Win championships with class and character